spite/THREE.MeshLine/README.md

 Finally, we create a mesh and add it to the scene:

 ```
-var mesh = new THREE.Mesh( geometry.geometry, material ); // this syntac could definitely be improved!
+var mesh = new THREE.Mesh( geometry.geometry, material ); // this syntax could definitely be improved!
 scene.add( mesh );
 ```